ReverendCode/Gauntmore/README.md

 Gauntmore is a 2D, top down, hack-and-slash, real-time, roguelike, with procedural tile-based map generation, and permanent death.

-The project is being built at the University of Oregon for CIS 330 in Winter 2015.
+The project is being built at the University of Oregon for CIS 330 in Winter 2015 by Keith Hamm, David Wenzel, Benjamin Barnes, and Steven Warren.

 ## Compile and run the project

 This project uses CMake.
-To make compiling and running the project easier all you need to do it issues this command `./run.sh`.
+To make compiling and running the project easier, from the main gauntmore folder issue this command: `./run.sh`.

 ## Gameplay and Controls